alfredprah/college-basketball/README.md

-# college-basketball
+# college-basketball - SEED-ing

-I am starting this project to practice building ML models with scikit-learn.
 I follow College basketball all the way to High School recruits so I'm very pumped for this project.
-The data was scraped from http://barttorvik.com/trank.php#
-I will be updating this README file with a repo directory as I progress.
+The data was scraped from http://barttorvik.com/trank.php# I will be updating this README file with a repo directory as I progress.

 ## Goal of Project:
 My goal is to predict 'seeding' in College Basketball.

-Wikipedia defines a 'seed' as "a competitor or team in a sport or other tournament who is given a preliminary ranking for the purposes of the draw.
-Players/teams are "planted" into the bracket in a manner that is typically intended so that the best do not meet until later in the competition".
+Every year, at the end of the Regular Season of College Basketball, the top teams get to compete in a tournament popularly referred to as "March Madness".
+The teams are matched according to a system known as "Seeding".
+The goal of seeding is to ensure that the best teams do not meet until later in the competition".

+The seed number given to any team in the tournament ranges from 1 - 16.

 Let's do this!